Eco-Friendly Heating Tips for Winter

 “Every one of us can help limit global warming and take care of our planet,” the UN’s ActNow website states.
 “By making choices that have less harmful effects on the environment, we can be part of the solution and influence change.”

-So with cold weather here, we need to talk about reducing our collective carbon pollution by using less energy for heat.
+So let’s talk about how we can reduce our collective carbon pollution by using less energy for heat.

 With that said, it’s clear if we reduce winter heating use, we will collectively reduce our carbon footprints in a meaningful way.
 Here are some suggestions: